plasmo-dev/Plasmo.jl/docs/src/documentation/distributed.md

 end
 ```

-To run a task on the distributed worker, a must use functions from Distributed.jl such as `remotecall` or `@spawnat`.
+To run a task on the distributed worker, a user must use functions from Distributed.jl such as `remotecall` or `@spawnat`.
 As an example, `remotecall` will run a function on a remote worker, such as in the following case:
 ```julia
 workers = workers()
 A = rand(5000)